 Cincinnati and Northern Kentucky were, quite literally, built on beer.
 By the mid-1800s, 36 breweries produced more than 30 million gallons of beer and had dug underground lagering cellars and tunnels.
 One batch of lager at a time, Cincinnati’s so-called beer barons turned humble brewing operations into beer-making empires that prospered until Prohibition forced them all to close.
 Few reopened, and none survived consecutively into the 21st century (after operating for 114 years, Hudepohl Brewing Company closed in 1999).

-Now, in just a few years, the number of breweries in Cincinnati and Northern Kentucky has surpassed the number that existed prior to Prohibition.
+Now, the number of breweries in Cincinnati and Northern Kentucky has surpassed the number that existed prior to Prohibition.
 Craft breweries are on the rise across the country, but here it’s more than a trend.
 It’s a tradition that dates back more than 200 years.
-From touring original brewery buildings and underground tunnels to tasting freshly made beer (and seeing the process), there are countless ways to explore the region’s brewing past and present.
+From touring original brewery buildings and underground tunnels to tasting freshly brewed beer (and seeing the process), there are countless ways to explore the region’s brewing past and present.

 Cincinnati's first brewery

 Twenty-five years after the city was settled, Englishman Davis Embree opened Cincinnati’s first commercial brewery on the banks of the Ohio River in 1812.
 He made classic porters and ales that never quite got popular, and the brewery closed in 1825.
 Shortly after, waves of German immigrants started establishing roots a few miles north in a neighborhood that would become the heart of the region’s brewing industry.

 Located north of the Cincinnati stretch of the Miami Erie canal (now Central Parkway), Over-the-Rhine was home to throngs of German immigrants by the mid-1800s.
 It’s here where the first German-owned brewery opened in 1829, with more following shortly after.
 Ten years later, a revolution that started back home in Deutschland took hold and changed everything.